 |Plant Type||Deciduous tree|

-|Flower Color||Red on the female, yellow on the male|
+|Flower Color||Red on the female, yellow on the male (not showy)|

 Red Sunset Maple Care

 Here are the main care requirements for growing a Red Sunset maple tree:

 - Plant it in the spring or fall.

 - Needs six to eight hours of full or partial sun.